Five steps to start your supply chain transformation journey

 - It should be consistent across business units.

 The “Amazon era” has ushered in a time of high customer expectations, leading to tremendous pressure on companies to maintain or achieve a competitive advantage, and the supply chain arguably feels that pressure more than any other business unit.

-Although it may be tempting to develop a transformation roadmap that incorporates all the latest Industry 4.0 technology, it is critical that organizations keep points 1-4 in mind and develop a roadmap with phases that align with strategic goals, organizational and process readiness and maturity, and the people, skills, and culture of the organization.
+Although it may be tempting to develop a value chain transformation roadmap that incorporates all the latest Industry 4.0 technology, it is critical that organizations keep points 1-4 in mind and develop a roadmap with phases that align with strategic goals, organizational and process readiness and maturity, and the people, skills, and culture of the organization.
 This might mean developing a five- to ten-year plan instead of a two- to five-year plan, but setting realistic, enterprise-wide expectations, including continuous improvement efforts, is always a best practice.